 Written by amuse

-One of the biggest misconceptions of pursuing an independent music career, is that you have to do it alone.
-As a musician, the team you build around you is just as important as the quality of music you make and having the right support team is critical to the success of every artist.
+One of the biggest misconceptions about pursuing an independent music career is that you have to do it alone.
+As a musician, the team you build around you is just as important as the quality of music you make, and having the right support team is critical to the success of every artist.

 From building your brand to negotiating business deals, managers are your right-hand person and are in charge of spearheading your career.
 Your manager should be the first person you bring into your team as they’ll help you set the strategy for everything else.

-The role of your booking agent is to make sure you’re playing the right shows, whether it’s festivals, club nights, concerts or personal appearances.
-Your booking agent is also responsible for booking your own tours, liaising with venues, promoters and potential sponsors.
+The role of your booking agent is to make sure you’re playing the right shows, whether it’s festivals, club nights, concerts, or personal appearances.
+Your booking agent is also responsible for booking your own tours, and liaising with venues, promoters, and potential sponsors.